 Store trash in metal bins and take it out regularly.

 Keep floors and surface areas clean in the kitchen.

 Seal up any crevices, cracks or holes allowing mice entry inside your property.

-When you’re ready to hire the services of a professional exterminator we encourage you to call our office at (317) 666-4377 or (317) 759-2255.
-We can discuss pest removal services and answer any questions you have regarding the process, cost or even about mice or rats.
+When you’re ready to hire the services of a professional rat or mouse exterminator we encourage you to call our office at (317) 666-4377 or (317) 759-2255.
+We can discuss pest exterminating services and answer any questions you have regarding the process, cost or even about mice or rats.
 We look forward to helping you obtain and maintain a pest-free property as quickly as possible.